instagibbs/bolts/XX-eltoo-onchain.md

 A node:
   - upon discovering a *stale update transaction*:
-    - if the node does not have its own untrimmed `to_node` output or untrimmed inbound HLTC output, no action is required
+    - SHOULD estimate the cost of updating to the latest update transaction and settlement transaction, weighing it against the value owed to the user.
+In the case of no `to_node` outputs to itself or HLTC outputs, there is no incentive to claim the latest channel state.
-    - MUST respond by publishing the latest update transaction, re-bound to the stale update transactions' first output FIXME need to define exactly how many blocks we should be waiting before freaking out
+    - Otherwise, MUST respond by publishing the latest update transaction, re-bound to the stale update transactions' first output FIXME need to define exactly how many blocks we should be waiting before freaking out
     - if the latest update transaction is then confirmed within X blocks: